 Many patients come to our board-certified plastic surgeon, Dr. David L. Durst, to consider breast reduction.
 This procedure is much more common than you might think.
-Patients who consider breast reduction have years’ worth of trouble as a result of their breasts being too big.
-When Dr. Durst talks to you, he will ask about your symptoms.
-Often these include problems with your back and your neck.
-They may also include problems with rashes underneath the breasts, difficulty finding bras that fit, and the reality that some activities just simply are not possible when your breasts are too big.
-If that is the situation, most patients can find significant improvement with the breast reduction procedure.
+Patients who consider breast reduction often experience years of discomfort or self-consciousness as a result of their breasts being too big.
+Pain from excessive breasts often affects the back, shoulders, and neck.
+Symptoms may also include problems with rashes underneath the breasts, difficulty finding bras that fit, and the reality that some activities simply are not possible when the breasts are too big.
+If this speaks accurately to your concerns, you may be able to achieve significant improvement with the breast reduction procedure.

-Another component of overly large breasts can be some droopiness in almost every situation.
+Another component of overly large breasts is often some degree of breast droop, which may interfere with your ability to perform simple daily tasks.
 When Dr. Durst examines you, he will take measurements and determine whether your current bra size is out of proportion with your ideal size based on your frame.
-He will also catalogue your symptoms.
-At that time, he will make a recommendation about the breast reduction that would be most beneficial to you.
-Some patients may need a breast lift to achieve their cosmetic goals.
+He will ask you about, and catalogue, your symptoms.
+At that time, he will make a recommendation about whether breast reduction would be most beneficial to you.
+Some patients may need a breast lift in lieu of, or in addition to, a breast reduction to achieve their cosmetic goals.

 Breast Reduction Procedure

 The operation involves a surgical procedure performed at the hospital or Surgery Center, typically with an overnight stay.
 Incisions will be designed on the breast to allow the breast to be lifted and tightened at the same time as being reduced in size.
 Many patients need reduction of at least 50% to get down to a “normal” size.
 The surgical techniques used in breast reduction surgery vary according to a patient’s needs and anatomical structure, but some of the different approaches available include: